Credentials: MD, PhD

 Dr. Herringa is the UW Health Professor in Child and Adolescent Psychiatry, Director of the Division of Child and Adolescent Psychiatry, and Director of the BRAVE Research Center.
 As a pediatric psychiatrist, he is an expert in the treatment of traumatized youth and families using psychotherapy and pharmacological approaches.
 As a neuroscientist, his work aims to better understand the effects of trauma on the developing brain as well as the body.
 Dr. Herringa earned his M.D. and Ph.D. as part of the Medical Scientist Training Program at the University of Wisconsin.
 He completed his Ph.D. in Neuroscience under the direction of Dr. Ned Kalin, during which time he studied the effects of stress on gene regulation in the amygdala, the brain’s fear center.
 He then completed a clinical-research residency in general psychiatry and pediatric psychiatry at the University of Pittsburgh, one of the nation’s premier psychiatry residency programs.
 Following this, he returned to the University of Wisconsin as faculty, where his research center has been conducting seminal studies on brain development in trauma-exposed youth and youth with PTSD.
 Dr. Herringa has received funding from many agencies to conduct this work, including the National Institute of Mental Health, the Brain and Behavior Research Foundation, the American Academy of Child and Adolescent Psychiatry, and the UW Institute for Clinical and Translational Research.

 Sophie graduated from UW-Madison in 2019 with her Bachelor’s degree in Psychology.
 She is interested in researching how trauma and maltreatment influence brain structure and overall mental health.
 During her time as an undergraduate, she completed a senior honors thesis in the BRAVE Youth Lab focused on neurobiological sex differences in children with post-traumatic stress disorder.
-Sophie plans to attend a doctorate program in clinical psychology in the hopes of continuing to conduct clinical research as well as treating adults and children in a clinical setting.
+Sophie is currently responsible for coordinating Undergraduate Research Assistants in the lab.
 When she is not in the lab, Sophie enjoys running on the lakeshore path, going to spin classes, trying new restaurants, and exploring Madison with her friends.

 Alyssa earned her Bachelor’s degree from the University of Wisconsin-Madison where she worked as a research assistant in the Cognitive Development and Communications Lab.
 Following graduation, Alyssa gained clinical experience working with kids with autism and their families as a direct service provider and supervisor for play-based behavioral therapy.
 Alyssa then joined a UW research project looking at biological aspects of aging across midlife before joining the BRAVE Youth Lab in fall of 2018 as an associate research specialist.
 She is passionate contributing to research that helps improve the lives of kids and their families.
 Outside of the lab, Alyssa likes gardening, going to the farmers’ market, and playing with her two chickens, Marshmallow and Zoey.